And what it’s quietly costing your growth, your joy, your team, and your future exit options

 The Real Question Behind the Question

-When I ask business owners how much their company increased in value this year, what I’m really asking is:
+When I ask owners how much their business increased in value this year, what I’m really asking is:

-- Can the business run without you - seriously, no contact for 2 weeks or more?
+- Can the business operate without you for two weeks or more?

 - Are margins stable and predictable?